Krassmus/OStatus/readme.markdown

 because it relies on activity-streams.
 So most of the times you only need to define a new tuple of verb and object-type (like post and bulletin-board-entry or save and file) to start your federation.
-The only restriction for activities in OStatus is that the actor is always a person in your Stud.IP.
+The only restriction for activities in OStatus is that the actor always has to be a person in your Stud.IP.

 Try to add a NoticicationCenter::addObserver for the event "ActivityStreamProcesses" in order to handle incoming activities in Stud.IP.
 Send your activities by using OstatusUser::federateActivity and you're done - you don't need to bother about RSA-encryption and this kind of protocol-stuff.
-OStatus-plugin is doing the dirty stuff your you.
+OStatus-plugin is doing the dirty work your you.

 ## Requirements